Qtorial/firebase/README.md

 ```
 $ firebase init
 ```
-When asked which feature to set up, make sure Firestore, Functions and Storage selected.
+When asked which features to set up, make sure Firestore, Functions and Storage selected.
 When asked which firebase project to use, select the firebase project you created before you start this tutorial.
 When asked whether to overwrite any kind of files we already prepared, **please do not overwrite them**, so that you can deploy everything with no fuss.
 When asked which language to use for Cloud Functions, answer Typescript.